jaragont/orchestration-workshop/_pages/3-using-orms.md

     return jsonify(response)
 ```

-You may now hit the API with:
+You may now hit the endpoint with:

 ```sh
 ./run.sh customers